bubbles232/unpassable/README.md

 ![Create objects](https://user-images.githubusercontent.com/29692869/148715735-4f49494b-6cae-46a0-880c-982eedcc20b6.jpg)

 # Support
-Contact Swasti or Maya for support
+Contact Vianne, Swasti, or Maya for support

 # Roadmap
- Though an update is not likely, if it were to happen, disappearing platforms would be added in which after landing on the platform once, it would disappear.
-Another update would be the addition of a spring power up where an image of a spring would be on a platform.
-If the character lands on the spring, they will be boosted up multiple levels as a power up.
+ Though an update is not likely, if it were to happen, *suggestions to what we could do*

 # Contributing
  Anyone may contribute.

 # Authors and Acknowledgements
-The game is inspired from doodle jump.
-The background is from Doodle Jump.
-Other images and code were made by us.
-Thank you Mr. David for helping us with platform arrays and rectangle collisions.
+The game is inspired by Jeopardy.
+All images and code were made by us.
+Thank you Mr. David for helping us with XXXXXXXX.